 This one is high on my list of recommended apps for new moms because I existed in a sort of hazy cloud for my first baby’s whole first year, and I honestly WISH I had known about this one.
 I have no idea when he got his first tooth, what his first word was, how much he weighed at 6 months old etc. This is one of the things I totally missed out on in my baby’s first year!

 With this app, you can easily send info to your journal via text messages – and it reminds you, so you don’t forget!

 You can add photos, milestones, or memorable events to a journal at any time.
 When you’re ready, turn the online Qeepsake journal into a printed baby book, photo album, or journal.
 Available free for iOS and Android.

 As the name implies, Baby Tracker provides a platform to track all your baby’s daily habits.
+One of the best apps for first time moms!
 From feeding and naps to diaper changes, you can keep up with all the important parts of their life.

 Baby Tracker works well for nursing, pumping, and bottle feeding, as well as solid foods when you get to that point.
 Record nap times, diaper changes, medical history, and growth too.

 A huge benefit to Baby Tracker is that it allows multiple users to log into the same account, which syncs across all devices.
 It’s available free for iOS and Android.

 For a one-stop app, look no further than Baby+.
 In addition to tracking your baby’s daily life and growth, it provides a plethora of information for new parents, including daily blog articles, parenting guides, and things to do with your baby.